Sign up to our Newsletter

 4. William and Mary Law School

-In third place as the top law school in Virginia is William and Mary.
-This school ties with George Mason as the 45th-best law school in the nation.
+In fourth place as the top law school in Virginia is William and Mary.

 William and Mary is recognized for its academics, community, and beautiful campus.
 With the motto “opportunity thrives here,” William and Mary is home to institutes and programs that help shape law and policy around the world.